Bariatric surgeries produce weight loss through 2 approaches:

 - High-sugar foods, such as cakes, cookies, and candy

-Exercise and the support of others (for example, joining a support group with people who have undergone weight-loss surgery) are extremely important in achieving and maintaining weight loss after bariatric surgery.
+Exercise and the support of others (for example, joining a support group with people who have undergone weight-loss surgery) are extremely important to achieving and maintaining weight loss after bariatric surgery.

-Exercising can usually resume 6 weeks after the operation.
-Even sooner than that, most patients will be able to take short walks at a comfortable pace, after consulting with their doctor.
+You can usually start exercising 6 weeks after the operation.
+Even sooner than that, you should be able to take short walks at a comfortable pace, after consulting with your doctor.